jewlofthelotus/SlickQuiz-WordPress/readme.txt

 * Customize error messages for missing or unpublished quizzes.
 * Customize the quiz start button text, as well as score and ranking text.
 * Randomly sort questions and answers
+* Load a set number of questions from a larger group
 * Prevent submitting questions without answers
 * Multiple quizzes on the same page
 * Easily share results with Twitter and Facebook sharing buttons